 - Divide the dough into two equal portions.
-On a lightly floured surface and using your fingers press on the ball from the center outward to form the pizza.
+Press on the dough ball from the center outwards, using your fingertips to form the disc.

-- Place the disc on the baking pan, then sprinkle a little bit of grated cheese.
+- Place the disc on the baking pan, then sprinkle some grated cheese.

-- Spread eough tomato sauce to cover the surface.
+- Spread enough tomato sauce to cover the surface.

 - Transfer the pizza to the oven and pre-bake for 8 minutes.

-- Brign out the pizza then sprinkle the cheese over it then the kale.
+- Bring out the pizza, sprinkle the cheese over it then top it with the kale.

 - Put back in the oven and bake for 3-5 minutes more.